-With the growth of the LNG trade, additional LNG projects are launched with shipping capacity tied in, and then new tankers are ordered accordingly.
+With the growth of the LNG trade, additional LNG projects are launched with shipping capacity tied in, and new tankers are then ordered accordingly.

 4. Energy and Ports

-Energy products are massive and carried in bulk, underlining the importance of ports as energy transport platforms (economies of scale) and energy transformation platforms (economies of agglomeration).
+Energy products are massive and are carried in bulk, underlining the importance of ports as energy transport platforms (economies of scale) and energy transformation platforms (economies of agglomeration).
 Depending on their position within energy supply chains, the clustering of energy transformation activities can either be upstream or downstream of the supply chain.
-Ports are also energy generation platforms (economies of scope) that can provide conventional and alternative sources of energy to their users.
+Ports are also energy generation platforms (economies of scope) that can provide conventional and alternative energy sources to their users.

 - Transformation of port-centric energy generation.
 Ports have conventionally been highly involved in energy generation, such as coal and gas power plants.
 Since resources were brought in bulk by maritime shipping, ports were effective locations for energy generation systems built on the principle of economies of scale, including centralized distribution.
 Any future energy system relying on this principle will be inclined to use port facilities.
 Still, ports are not in the business of energy generation.
 They are convenient locations for energy generation facilities operated by third parties, particularly public or private energy companies.

 - Ship energy supply systems.
-The ongoing regulations toward low sulfur bunkering, including LNG, will involve a new energy transformation process and the related port-centric activities.
-The location of bunkering is likely to remain the same, but the transition can give opportunities to ports able to provide lower-emission fuels first.
+The ongoing regulations toward low sulfur bunkering, including LNG, will involve a new energy transformation process and related port-centric activities.
+The location of bunkering is likely to remain the same, but the transition can offer opportunities to ports able to provide lower-emission fuels first.
 Another transformation concerns cold ironing, which supplies docked ships with electrical power instead of power generation by the ship’s power generator.
-There is a net cost advantage to use shore-generated power since the electricity is cheaper than generated using onboard generation systems.
+There is a net cost advantage to use shore-generated power since the electricity is cheaper than the supply generated using onboard generation systems.